wp-plugins/posts-from-category/readme.txt

 == Description ==

 Plugin to list posts from specific category.
-You can customize your listing as your requirement.
+You can customize your listing as per your requirement.

 Following features are offered by plugin: